 What are the advantages of a “Cyber Day”?

-- The day lost of school due to the weather does not have to be made up in the manner of extra days at the end of the year or with built in snow days.
+- The day(s) lost do not have to be made up in the manner of extra days at the end of the year.

 What are the disadvantages of a “Cyber Day”?